English Online Dictionary. What means atom? What does atom mean?

 - A very small amount; a whit. [from 17th c.]

-- (computing, programming, Lisp) An individual number or symbol, as opposed to a list; a scalar value. [from 20th c.]
+- (programming, Lisp) An individual number or symbol, as opposed to a list; a scalar value. [from 20th c.]

 - (mathematics, set theory) An element of a set that is not itself a set; an urelement. [from 20th c.]

-- (usually capitalised as "Atom") A member of an age group division in hockey for ten- to 11-year-olds.
+- (Canada, usually attributive) An age group division in hockey for nine- to eleven-year-olds.

 Derived terms